jezinho22/LSCWC/Presentation-info.md

 ### Technical problems

+- Changing css animation from a hover trigger as we found it on w3schools to a click trigger was awkward and so was adjusting borders and margins

 - CSS animation for flipping a card and making sure it flipped at the right
   times: it turned out to need more controls after the MVP stage was reached
 - managing different learning content: it will be hard to make fields on card adapt to different info like languages
-- version management: sharing out tasks and then merging the outcomes is tricky when the code overlaps eg in style.css or bug fixing
+- version management: sharing out tasks and then merging the outcomes is tricky when the code overlaps eg in style.css or bug fixing -